 The elementary education program has specific general education and program requirements that prepare a student to transfer successfully to a four-year university’s elementary education licensure program.

-According to the Bureau of Labor Statistics, overall employment of kindergarten and elementary school teachers is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
-Rising student enrollment should increase demand for kindergarten and elementary teachers, but employment growth will vary by region.
+According to the Bureau of Labor Statistics, overall employment of kindergarten and elementary school teachers is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 Despite expected increases in enrollment in public schools, employment growth for kindergarten and elementary school teachers will depend on state and local government budgets.
 If state and local governments experience budget deficits, they may lay off employees, including teachers.
 As a result, employment growth of public kindergarten and elementary school teachers may be somewhat reduced.